| |

-It does limit you to visiting towns with larger universities, but if you don’t mind that then you probably won’t mind the other awkward things about staying in a student dorm.
+That said, staying in student dorms does limit you to visiting towns that have larger universities, as those’ll be the ones that get rented out.
+But if you don’t mind that, then you probably won’t mind the other awkward things about staying in a student dorm.

 I stayed in Newcastle so I could visit Hadrian’s Wall.